-The National Education Association believes that one of its basic responsibilities is job security and urges its affiliates to support legislation and/or to negotiate in master contracts criteria to be utilized should reduction in force (RIF) occur.
-Criteria should include seniority, objectivity, nondiscrimination, uniformity of application, and affirmative action.
-Should RIF become necessary, the number of administrators, supervisors, and managers should be reduced at least in proportion to the number of other education employees being reduced.
+The National Education Association believes that one of its basic responsibilities is job security and urges its affiliates to support legislation and/or to negotiate in master contracts criteria to be utilized should reduction in force (RIF) occur, including school closures.
+Criteria should include seniority, objectivity, nondiscrimination, uniformity of application, and affirmative action.12 Should RIF become necessary, the number of administrators, supervisors, and managers should be reduced at least in proportion to the number of other education employees being reduced.
+The RIF process must be conducted professionally and with respect for employee dignity.
 Contracts should establish recall procedures in which staff would be recalled in the reverse order in which they were laid off.
 Neighboring districts are encouraged to establish jointly such procedures that on a regional basis would provide priority hiring of laid-off education employees.